Modern Slavery Act 2015 and

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and California Transparency in Supply Chains Act of 2010 (SB 657) and sets out the steps Burberry has taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.
-It constitutes our slavery and human trafficking statement for the financial year 2015/16.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and California Transparency in Supply Chains Act of 2010 (SB 657).
+It sets out the steps we have taken during the financial year 2017/18 (the “Year”) to prevent slavery and human trafficking from taking place in our supply chains or in any part of our business.

-Burberry products are sold globally through its stores and Burberry.com, as well as through third-party wholesale customers, both offline and online.
-In a few selected areas, Burberry uses the product and distribution expertise of licensing partners to develop the business.
-These activities are executed by a global team of almost 11,000 employees.
+Our products are sold globally through our directly operated store network, and online at Burberry.com, as well as through franchisees and multi-brand, third-party partners, both offline and online.
+In a few selected areas, such as Eyewear and Beauty, we use the product and distribution expertise of licensing partners.

-Burberry has a supply chain network that exists to support the production of its apparel, accessories, and beauty products, as well as networks relating to its day-to-day business operations, including the transportation of products, construction of stores and an operation of its retail outlets.
+We have a supply chain network that exists to support the production of our apparel and accessories products, as well as networks relating to our day-to-day business operations.

 Apparel & Accessories